MileHacker Logo

 Plovdiv's Seven Hills

-Plovdiv sprawls across several hills, famously referred to as "the Seven Hills," though only six remain today, the seventh absorbed by urban development.
+Plovdiv sprawls across several hills, famously referred to as "the Seven Hills," though only six remain today, the seventh absorbed by city development.
 These natural elevations, including Nebet Tepe and Sahat Tepe, offer superb viewpoints over the city.

 Maritsa River & Thracian Plain